aspose-cells/Aspose.Cells-for-Python-via-.NET/Plugin/marker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![Python 3.8+](https://img.shields.io/badge/python-3.8+-blue.svg)](https://www.python.org/downloads/)

 Marker converts XLSX documents to markdown, JSON, and HTML quickly and accurately.

-We can replace openpyxl with aspose-cells-python in marker\marker\providers\spreadsheet.py to achieve the same functionality.
+We can replace **openpyxl** with **aspose-cells-python** in `marker\marker\providers\spreadsheet.py` to achieve the same functionality.

 Marker always converts XLSX files to PDF first, and then to other formats.
-Marker only supports the XLSX format for Excel.
+Marker only supports the XLSX format.

 # Installation